-The Federal Government provides individual grants of up to \$4,050 per year, based on family need, for educational expenses.
+The Federal Government provides individual grants of up to \$4,310 per year, based on family need, for educational expenses.
 Application forms (the Free Application for Federal Student Aid) may be obtained through high school guidance counselors or university aid officers.
 Southern Wesleyan University requires that all applicants for financial aid apply for all federal financial aid for which they might be eligible.
+For additional information, go to: http://studentaid.ed.gov/PORTALS-WebApp/Students/english/PellGrants.jsp.